-\item Show, for any Haar measure~$\mu$ on~$G$, that the Borel measure~$\nu$ defined in \fullref{HaarOnHomog}{nu} is $G$-invariant. \hint{For any $g \in G$, the set $\fund g$ is a Borel fundamental domain.
-From \cref{mu(fund)-F=F'}, we know that $\nu$~is independent of the choice of the fundamental domain~$\fund$.}
+\item Show, for every Haar measure~$\mu$ on~$G$, that the Borel measure~$\nu$ defined in \fullcref{HaarOnHomog}{nu} is $G$-invariant. \hint{For any $g \in G$, the set $g \fund$ is a strict fundamental domain.
+From \fullcref{mu(fund)}{F=F'}, we know that $\nu$~is independent of the choice of the strict fundamental domain~$\fund$.}

-\item Show that if $\Lambda$ is any discrete subgroup of~$G$, and $\nu$ is any $\sigma$-finite, $G$-invariant Borel measure on $\Lambda \backslash G$, then the Borel measure~$\mu$ defined in \fullref{HaarOnHomog}{mu} is $G$-invariant.
+\item If $\Lambda$ is a discrete subgroup of~$G$, and $\nu$ is a $\sigma$-finite, $G$-invariant Borel measure on $G/\Lambda$, show that the Borel measure~$\mu$ defined in \fullcref{HaarOnHomog}{mu} is $G$-invariant.